x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/recover-deleted-messages-exchange-2013-help.md

 mtps_version: v=EXCHG.150
 ---

-# Recover deleted messages in a user's mailbox in Exchange 2013
+# Recover deleted messages in a mailbox in Exchange 2013

 _**Applies to:**: Exchange Server 2013_